 Key countries in the region: USA, Canada.

-- The cost to hire app developers in the USA (without additional costs) ranges from 37 to 77 USD/hour.
-Average rate – 53 USD/hour.
+- The costs in the USA (without additional expenses) range from 37 to 77 USD/hour.
+Average cost – 53 USD/hour.

-As expected, developers in the United States are the most expensive in the region, and, looking ahead, one of the leaders in the world.
+As expected, developers in the US are the most expensive in the region, and, looking ahead, one of the leaders in the world.
 The rate in Canada is slightly lower, but it is also quite high due to the developed economy and close ties with the United States.

 Cost to hire app developers in Latin America

-Key countries in the region: Brazil, Argentina, Colombia, Mexico.
+Key countries in the region: Brazil, Argentina, Colombia, and Mexico.

-- The cost to hire app developers in Argentina ranges from 19 to 49 USD/hour.
-Average rate – 29 USD/hour.
+- The costs in Argentina range from 19 to 49 USD/hour.
+Average cost – 29 USD/hour.

-- The cost to hire app developers in Colombia ranges from 18 to 50 USD/hour.
+- The costs in Colombia range from 18 to 50 USD/hour.
 Average rate – 30 USD/hour.